cferdinandi/bouncer/README.md

 You can add custom validation types to Bouncer beyond the four standard validations.

+You can see this feature in action with the *Confirm Password* field on [the demo page](http://cferdinandi.github.io/bouncer/), and view examples of custom validations in the Cookbook (*coming soon*).

 ### Adding custom validations

 Pass in a `customValidations` object as an option when instantiating a new Bouncer instance.
 Each property in the object is a new validation type.
 Each value should be a function that accepts two arguments: the field being validated and the settings for the current instantiation.